boraneak/bidstreet/README.md

 # Bidding web app (🚧 In Progress)
 [![CodeQL](https://github.com/boraneak/bidstreet/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/boraneak/bidstreet/actions/workflows/github-code-scanning/codeql) <br>

-This project is mainly about letting people bid on different items in an online store.
+This project is an online bidding platform where users can create shops, list items for auction, and bid on products securely.
+It features user management, product listings, and auction handling, with robust authentication and authorization for a seamless and efficient experience for both buyers and sellers.

 ## Getting Started